Framework Comparison

 OpenAI Agents SDK vs Open Source Frameworks

-I have built production systems on both sides of this divide.
-I have used the OpenAI Agents SDK for clients who wanted the fastest possible time to deployment and were comfortable with the OpenAI ecosystem.
-I have also built systems on open-source stacks for clients who needed multi-model flexibility, cost optimization through model routing, or the ability to run agents on-premise for compliance reasons.
-The experiences are fundamentally different, and neither approach is universally superior.
+I've built on both sides.
+OpenAI SDK for clients who wanted the fastest deployment and were comfortable with the ecosystem.
+Open-source stacks for clients who needed multi-model flexibility, cost control, or on-premise compliance.
+The experiences are different, and neither is universally better.

 Head-to-Head